 Very standard looking chili components.

-Start with a 2 to 3 pound chuck roast.
+Start with a 2 to 3-pound chuck roast.
 Trim off any trimmable fat.
+If doubling then 5 pounds.

 Chop one large onion and one green pepper.
-Mince or crush 2 cloves garlic.
+Mince or crush two cloves garlic.

-Add onion, green pepper, 28 oz kidney beans (drained and rinsed), 28 oz diced tomatoes, 6 oz can tomato paste, 2 cloves crushed or mince garlic, 6 tablespoons chili powder, 2 teaspoon cumin, 1 teaspoon oregano, 1 teaspoon salt, 1/2 teaspoon pepper.
+Add onion, green pepper, 28 oz kidney beans (drained and rinsed), 28 oz diced tomatoes, 6 oz can tomato paste, 2 cloves crushed or minced garlic, 6 tablespoons chili powder, 2 teaspoon cumin, 1 teaspoon oregano, 1 teaspoon salt, ½ teaspoon pepper.
 Mix well.

 Cook on low for 8 hour total.
 With one hour left, remove the beef, shred and replace into the crock pot for the last hour.